forem/forem/docs/additional-postgres-setup.md

 ## Configuration

 By default the application is configured to connect to a local database named `PracticalDeveloper_development`.
-If you need to specify a username and a password you can go about it two ways: using the environment variable `DATABASE_URL` (preferred method) or modifying the file `database.yml`.
+If you need to specify a username and a password you can go about it two ways: using the environment variable `DATABASE_URL` with a connection string (preferred method) or modifying the file `database.yml`.

+The [official Rails guides](https://guides.rubyonrails.org/configuring.html#connection-preference) go into depth on how Rails merges the existing `database.yml` with the connection string.

 ### Setup `DATABASE_URL` in application.yml